rr-/szurubooru/API.md

     - `"manual"`: the user has uploaded a picture manually.

 - `<avatarUrl>`: the URL to the avatar.
+- `<comment-count>`: number of comments.
+- `<uploaded-post-count>`: number of uploaded posts.
+- `<liked-post-count>`: nubmer of liked posts.
+It is available only if the request is authenticated by the same user.
+If it's unavailable, the server returns `false`.
+- `<disliked-post-count>`: number of disliked posts.
+It is available only if the request is authenticated by the same user.
+If it's unavailable, the server returns `false`.
+- `<favorite-post-count>`: number of favorited posts.

 ## Micro user
 **Description**